 The screenplay is also known as playscript.
 Read on to know how to create a playscript template in Google Docs.

-How does a screenplay template look?
+How does a screenplay template Google Docs look?

-Before you begin creating a Google Docs screenplay template, it’s essential to know what are all the necessary formatting you should do and how your screenplay template is going to look.
+Before you begin creating a Google Docs screenplay template, it’s essential to know what all the necessary formatting you should do and how your screenplay template is going to look.
 Some of the formatting guidelines for the Google Docs screenplay template are

 - 12-point Courier Font